Menopause and Tinnitus: #1 Definitive Guide

 The cochlea, a critical structure of the inner ear, depends on balanced fluid dynamics and proper blood flow for optimal hearing.
 Estrogen regulates these processes, and hormonal fluctuations can disrupt this balance in the following ways:

-• Cochlear fluid regulation: Estrogen helps maintain the balance of endolymph fluid crucial for inner ear hair cell function and auditory signal transmission.
-Decreased estrogen levels may impair this balance in ear cells, leading to auditory sensitivity and tinnitus.
+• Cochlear fluid regulation: Estrogen helps maintain the balance of inner ear fluids.
+Decreased estrogen levels may impair this, leading to auditory sensitivity and tinnitus.

-• Blood flow: Estrogen can affect blood flow in the cochlea, delivering oxygen and nutrients to hair cells.
+• Blood flow: Estrogen can affect blood flow to the inner ear, delivering oxygen and nutrients to hair cells.
 Declining levels may reduce this supply, resulting in damage to hair cells and subsequent hearing loss.

 Estrogen Receptors in the Auditory Pathway